mountaineerbr/shellChatGPT/README.md

 ## Roadmap

-- The warper is deemed finished in the sense any further updates must not change the user interface significantly.

 - We shall decrease development frequency in 2025, hopefully. <!-- LLM models in general are not really worth developer efforts sometimes, it is frustating!
 -->